caporaso-lab/developing-with-qiime2/book/framework/explanations/formats.md

 ```

 ## Single File Directory Formats
-Currently QIIME 2 requires that all formats registered to a {term}`Semantic Type` be a directory format.
+Currently QIIME 2 requires that all formats registered to an {term}`artifact class` be a directory format.
 For those cases, there exists a factory for quickly constructing directory layouts that contain *only a single file*.
 This requirement might be removed in the future, but for now it is a necessary evil (and also isn't too much extra work for format developers).